 IB World archive

-IB World magazine is the official magazine of the International Baccalaureate® (IB), published once per year in hardcopy and online.
+IB World magazine is the official magazine of the IB, published once a year in hardcopy and online.
 Through the magazine we hope to keep everyone informed about the stories happening across the ever-widening IB community.
 If you require one issue in particular, please contact us and we’ll send you a PDF.

 In issue 71, Alice Albright explains how the Global Partnership for Education is helping to get millions of children into school; the IB Director General talks about the organization's new strategy; and a scholar explains how the IB helped her connect two unlikely subjects.
 We also look at changes to the IB's Career-related Programme (CP).